Information for Observing Students & Health Professionals

 Note for Student Midwives

-Unlike the hospital breastfeeding drop-ins, women and their supporters can come at any stage of pregnancy or lactation, or post-weaning, if they want to work through their experience after breastfeeding has ended.
+Unlike at the hospital breastfeeding drop-ins, women and their supporters can come at any stage of pregnancy or lactation, or post-weaning, if they want to work through their experience after breastfeeding has ended.
 This means that there is a much wider range of baby ages, including many who are well beyond the midwifery remit; for example parents often come for information about starting solid foods or returning to work.
-If you would like to extend your learning to include breastfeeding beyond the early weeks, you might find our Recommended Resources useful.
-We share this with parents at our Drop-ins, marking items that we think would be useful specifically for them.
+If you would like to extend your learning to include breastfeeding beyond the early weeks, you might find our Recommended Resources For Parents and Recommend Resources for Health Professionals useful.